 In this session, hear:

-A new $5 million investment in automation is evidence of how Ruby Has Fulfilment is doing all it can to minimise disruption to its clients and maximise their opportunities for peak.
+A new $5 million investment in automation is evidence of how Ruby Has Fulfillment is doing all it can to minimize disruption to its clients and maximize their opportunities for peak.

 Speaking at Linn Academy 2020, Matthew Carpentieri, director of partner development at Ruby Has, presented a video tour hosted by the company’s vice president Steve Martin.